grafana/plugin-tools/packages/plugin-e2e/CONTRIBUTING.md

 ### Fix broken E2E selectors

-The selectors used by @grafana/plugin-e2e are defined in `/src/e2e-selectors`.
-These selectors make up a subset of the selectors in [@grafana/e2e-selectors](https://github.com/grafana/grafana/tree/main/packages/grafana-e2e-selectors).
-If you have changed the value of a selector in @grafana/e2e-selectors and the same selector is being used in @grafana/plugin-e2e, you need to change the value of the corresponding selector in `/src/e2e-selectors/versioned`.
+The selectors used by @grafana/plugin-e2e are defined in [`/src/e2e-selectors`](https://github.com/grafana/plugin-tools/tree/main/packages/plugin-e2e/src/e2e-selectors).
+These selectors make up a subset of the selectors in [`@grafana/e2e-selectors`](https://github.com/grafana/grafana/tree/main/packages/grafana-e2e-selectors).
+If you have changed the value of a selector in ` @grafana/e2e-selectors`` and the same selector is being used in @grafana/plugin-e2e, you need to change the value of the corresponding selector in [ `/src/e2e-selectors/versioned`](https://github.com/grafana/plugin-tools/tree/main/packages/plugin-e2e/src/e2e-selectors/versioned).

-> **_NOTE:_** The long term goal is to externalize the @grafana/e2e-selectors package so that it's detached from the Grafana release cycle.
+> Note: The long term goal is to externalize the @grafana/e2e-selectors package so that it's detached from the Grafana release cycle.
 Then there would be no need to duplicate the selectors in @grafana/e2e-selectors and @grafana/plugin-e2e.

 All selectors defined in @grafana/plugin-e2e is associated with a minimum Grafana version.
 If you for example have change the value of the `DataSourcePicker.container` selector in Grafana 10.0.0, you need to add a new key-value pair for the combination of Grafana version and selector value.
 Beware that the minimum version resolver follow strict semver, so if you've introduced the change in 10.0.0 but it's been backported to 9.5.6, you should specify 9.5.6 as the minimum Grafana version.